FranxYao/franxyao.github.io/index.md

 -----
 ### Workshop Publications
-* [EMNLP FigLang 2022] _Just DREAM aboutit: Figurative Language Understanding with DREAM-FLUTE._
+* [EMNLP FigLang 2022] _Just DREAM about it: Figurative Language Understanding with DREAM-FLUTE._
   * The Third Workshop on Figurative Language Processing.
 In conjunction with EMNLP 2022
   * Yuling Gu, **Yao Fu**, Valentina Pyatkin, Ian Magnusson, Bhavana Dalvi Mishra and Peter Clark
   * **Ranked top 1** in the task leaderboard.
 A mental model utilizing scene elaboration for understanding figurative language.